OuyangJunyuan/pointcloud-3d-detector-tensorrt/README.md

 ```shell
 python src/pcvt.py -s bin -d topic -t /points -p /home/nrsl/Downloads/velodyne_points/data
 ```
+# Plugins
+Your can easily implement a plugin just use our [AUTO-CODES-GENERATION](plugins/README.md) header.

+# ONNX
+We export the model by [RobDet3D](https://github.com/OuyangJunyuan/RobDet3D).
+Please refer its manual to export you own onnx model.
+Feel free to let me know if you have any questions.

 # Limitation
 1. ~~When build engine with INT8 mode, it throws `cuda configuration error` during calibration.
 Therefore, only FP32 and FP16 mode can be used.~~

-# Others
-Feel free to contact us if the source codes of pytorch models are required.

 # TODO
 1. consider use cuda graph to reduce the latency introduced by launching too much kernel.